 Her book, “Animals A2Z”, was distributed at the Bronx Zoo and the Central Park Zoo in New York and her images have been printed in magazines and calendars.

-In 2016, she published a second book, “Animal Expressions.”
-This book couples a collection of photographs of wild animals with quotations that describe the animals’ expressions.
+Her second book, “Animal Expressions,” couples a collection of photographs of wild animals with quotations that describe the animals’ expressions.

-Half of the proceeds from the sale of her work go to Wildlife Conservation Society where she has been a trustee for 15 years.
+Proceeds from the sale of her work go to Wildlife Conservation Society where she has been a trustee for 15 years.
 Her book “Animal Expressions” may be purchased from JudithHallHamilton@gmail.com and from Amazon.
 It also can be ordered at any Barnes & Noble store - some of them also carry copies for sale.
+Additionally, October and November 2018 it will be available in 24 airport bookstores in Tampa, Miami and Boston.